 Eric S Hochstadt is a partner in Weil’s litigation department.
 Mr Hochstadt’s practice focuses on civil antitrust, class action, and other complex and sports-related litigation, as well as criminal cartel investigations and antitrust counselling.
 He has represented clients in a broad range of industries, including broadcasting, e-commerce, electronics, financial services, pharmaceuticals, private equity, publishing and transportation.

-Mr Hochstadt has extensive experience with consumer and antitrust class action litigation, as well as antitrust lawsuits and commercial disputes between rivals or suppliers and distributors.
-He has litigated in state and federal courts around the country and participated in confidential arbitrations.
+Mr Hochstadt has extensive experience with consumer and antitrust class action litigation, including as a lead counsel in a recent jury trial victory.
+He also has litigated a number of antitrust lawsuits and commercial disputes between rivals or suppliers and distributors.
+He has appeared in state and federal courts around the country and participated in confidential arbitrations.
 He has litigated numerous dispositive and strategic motions, appeals, and has facilitated a number of favourable resolutions, including class action settlements, on behalf of litigation teams representing a wide variety of clients.
 Mr Hochstadt regularly speaks and writes on numerous issues, including arbitration, antitrust and class action developments.
 He is also a lecturer in law at Columbia Law School teaching an advanced seminar on ‘US civil and criminal enforcement of international cartels.’